pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/10_commands_pipelines.md

+---
+id: basics

-# 2. Commands & Pipelines
+title: Commands & Pipelines
+sidebar_label: Basics
+slug: /commands_pipelines
+---

 One of the most important parts in PIPEFORCE are Commands and Pipelines.
 Using them, you can define  **flows** using **low-code** in order to execute workflows, to create, read, update and delete data, to transform it or to send messages to just name a few options here.